f <- function() {

 b()

 Connection to Section 7.4: make_adder was a preview.
-Now you understand why the returned function remembers n. the mechanism is an environment that stays alive because something still points to it.
+Now you understand why the returned function remembers n: an environment stays alive because something still points to it.

-This is also exactly what happens in lambda calculus.
+In lambda calculus, the same thing happens through substitution.
 In make_adder(5), the returned function \(x) x + n has n as a free variable: a name that is used but not defined inside the function.
 The closure captures n = 5, binding that free variable.
 In lambda notation, make_adder is (λn. λx. x + n).
 Applying it to 5 gives λx. x + 5 by substitution (beta reduction).
 The free variable n gets replaced by a concrete value.
 Closures are the runtime mechanism that makes this substitution real.
 The name itself comes from this idea: a closure closes over its free variables, turning an open term (one with unresolved names) into a closed one (where every variable is accounted for).

 Exercises